mianascimben/network_project/README.md

 ![](https://github.com/mianascimben/network_project/blob/main/images/graph_analysis_S_plot.PNG)

 #### Epidemic simulation with SIR model
 Furthermore, the study incorporates simulations of epidemic spreading using the SIR model to quantify how errors/attacks affect disease transmission dynamics.
 Through the SIR model, each node within the network can be in one of three stages: Susceptible (S), Infected (I), or Recovered (R).
 Susceptible nodes can be infected only by the infected nodes they are attached to; once infected, they may recover and acquire immunization.
 The epidemic ends when all the infected nodes move to the recovered stage.
-The epidemic dynamics are represented by the infective and recovery curves, which correspond respectively to the count of infected and recovered cases over time (Figure 2).
+The epidemic dynamics are represented by the infective and recovery curves, which correspond respectively to the count of infected and recovered cases over time (see next Figure).
-The reasons that lead network structure to influence epidemic dynamics are researched in the analysis of these curves, as shown in Figure 2:
+The reasons that lead network structure to influence epidemic dynamics are researched in the analysis of these curves, as shown in the following Figure:

 ![](https://github.com/mianascimben/network_project/blob/main/images/scheme.PNG)